NFL API Basics

 Data Flow and Retrieval

 The NFL API organizes its data into logical endpoints, or feeds.
-For example, to access a team schedule you will want to retrieve a "schedule" feed like Season Schedule; to access a game, you will want to retrieve a "game" feed like Play-by-Play or Game Statistics.
+For example, to access a team schedule you will want to retrieve a "schedule" feed like Season Schedule; to access a game, you will want to retrieve a "game" feed like Game Play-by-Play or Game Statistics.

 The API is separated into 32 distinct feeds, each with a focused purpose to allow for efficient data retrieval.
 Depending on your specific need, different feeds and pull frequencies will be needed.
 Use our NFL Endpoints section for feed documentation and an interactive sandbox.